xfbs/tmux-rs/docs/index.md

 }
 ```

 This snippet isn't that bad, but things can get a lot worse.
-My main concern was losing information from named constants like `COLOUR_FLAG_256`.
-Having that translated to `0x1000000` isn't acceptable.
+My main concern was losing information from named constants like `COLOUR_FLAG_256` which is translated to `0x1000000`.
 There are also a lot of casts to `libc::c_int` polluting the code as well.
 I suspect this is to handle [C's integer promotion rules](https://stackoverflow.com/a/46073296).
 Most of them are completely unnecessary when doing operations on literals in Rust.

 I spent quite a lot of time manually refactoring the shitty Rust code to less shitty Rust code, but I kept finding myself having to look at the original C code to understand the program's intent.
 After manually refactoring many files this way I gave up on this approach.
 I threw away all of the C2Rust output and decided I would translate all of the files into Rust manually from C.